 However, coming off a year like 2022, which saw the insurance brokerage industry overcome economic challenges and still deliver a strong year for growth and dealmaking – 2023 has an optimistic feel.
 The large public brokers are all projecting premium increases and high single- to double-digit organic growth in 2023.
 Arthur J. Gallagher & Co’s CEO, Pat Gallagher stated during the firm’s Q4 2022 earnings call that “the full year 2023 organic [growth] should be pushing 10% and adjusted EBITDAC margins should be around 19%.”5

 While some buyers are still sitting on the sidelines, for various reasons, including the rising cost of debt, plenty of well-capitalized buyers are very active in the M&A market.
 The only difference is they will be slightly more selective in their targets and how they view valuations.

 We remain cautiously optimistic but believe it’s going to be another strong M&A year, with plenty of demand from plenty of buyers, despite the specter of a possible recession and continued economic challenges.

-Investment banking services offered through MarshBerry Capital, LLC, Member FINRA and SIPC, and an affiliate of Marsh, Berry & Co., LLC.
+Investment banking services are offered through MarshBerry Capital, LLC, Member FINRA and SIPC, and Marsh, Berry & Co., LLC affiliate.
 28601 Chagrin Blvd., Suite 400, Woodmere, Ohio 44122 (440.354.3230)